 Sites/Pages must make the privacy and security of visitor information a top priority.

-Pages should be fairly clean with minimal ads and pop-ups.
+Pages should be fairly clean with minimal ads, pop-ups and trackers.

 Articles and posts should be written by a reputable author or organization.

-Articles should contain high quality content and be fairly unique (not mass produced elsewhere, or be similar to dozens, hundreds or even thousands of other articles easily found on search engines).
+Articles should contain high quality content and be fairly unique (not mass produced elsewhere, or similar to dozens, hundreds or even thousands of other articles easily found on search engines).